 The proposed development entails the enlargement of the existing Zwartfontein dam.
 The existing dam wall (11.7 m in height) will be raised to a height of approximately 22.5 m, using material that will be excavated from the proposed enlarged dam footprint.
 The increase in the dam wall height will result in an increase in the footprint and capacity of the new dam.
-The capacity of the dam will increase from 150 000 m3 to 915 000 m3, while the footprint will increase from approximately 3.6 ha to 10.9 ha.
+The capacity of the dam will increase from 150 000 m3 to 915 000 m3, while the total footprint will increase from approximately 3.6 ha to 14.5 ha (including dam wall, overflow, pumphouse, and access road).